Kasur: Ecoregion

 Kasur is situated in a subtropical thorn woodland biome (Northwestern thorn scrub forests) and in the Deserts and xeric shrublands ecoregion according to the World Wide Fund for Nature's map of ecological regions in the world.

 Climate

-Kasur has a hot semi-arid climate (Köppen climate classification BSh), bordering a humid subtropical climate (Koppen: Cwa).
-Kasur has extremes of climate; the summer season begins from April and continues till September.
+Kasur has a sub humid subtropical climate (Trewartha climate classification Cf), bordering a humid subtropical climate (Koppen: Cwa)in north(Lahore)and a Semi-arid climate in south (Okara).
+Kasur has extremes of climate; the summer season begins from May and continues till August.
 June is the hottest month.
-The mean maximum and minimum temperature for this month are about 45 C and 27 C respectively.
+The mean maximum and minimum temperature for this month are about 42 C and 27 C respectively.
 The winter seasons lasts from November to February.
 January is the coldest month.
-The mean maximum and minimum temperatures for the coldest month are 22 C and 0 C respectively.
+The mean maximum and minimum temperatures for the coldest month are 22 C and 4 C respectively.
 With rainfall towards the end of June, monsoon conditions appear and during the following two and a half months the rainy season alternates with sultry weather.
-The winter rain falls during January, February and March, ranging from 23 mm to 31 mm.
-Water logging and salinity have affected a large area of the district, making the underground water brackish.
+The winter rain falls during January, February and March, ranging from 23 mm to 31 mm.According to a 30 year average from Pakistan Meteorological Department Kasur receives an annual of 700 to 850mm rainfall with 47 percent falling in monsoon season and rest falling outside monsoon season.
+Water logging tannery pollution and salinity have affected a large area of the district, making the underground water brackish and contaminated with heavy metals.